-If you have been reading all about Peru´s history and the Inka´s you will know all about Machu Picchu, The Sacred Valley and Cusco.
+If you have been reading all about Peru’s history and the Incas you will know all about Machu Picchu, The Sacred Valley and Cusco.
 Machu Picchu is one of the most famous sites in South America with a mysterious history and a wonderful presence, which is located on the side of a mountain on the fringes of the Amazon Rainforest.
-People who come to Peru will always visit the famous Inca Citadel of Machu Picchu.
+People who make a Peru travel always visit the famous Inca Citadel of Machu Picchu.
 In addition, did you know there are many other equally fabulous ruins and temples that you should not miss.
 When in the city of Cusco you should plan a Cusco City tour, this tour will take you to the cathedral on the main plaza and the ruins just outside of the city, but what we will talk about today is the magnificent Coricancha temple in the city of Cusco.

 Visiting Peru is on the bucket list of many people with its many different regions and a culture that dates back many thousands of years, but when arrive into Cusco do not miss the marvel of Inca and Spanish architecture, Coricancha.
 The temple of the sun, was constructed it is believed by the first Inca King, Manco Capac and his beloved wife Mama Ocllo who traveled from Lake Titicaca in the south and settled in the valley that is now Cusco, claiming it to be the center of the earth.

 The temples were built in many different constructional methods of the Incas, such as vertical inclinations of the walls, trapezoidal shapes of the structures, irregular shapes and rounded edges.
 The inclination gives the wall great strength and stability in case of earthquakes.